 1. Kimchi

 Kimchi is a Korean dish made from fermented vegetables, primarily Napa cabbage and Korean radishes, seasoned with various spices.
 The same lactobacilli bacteria found in yogurt and other fermented dairy products are also found in kimchi.
-This Good bacteria will help you with indigestion and gut-related problems.
+These good bacteria will help you with indigestion and gut-related problems.

 2. Pickles